ryantrainor/ryantrainor.github.io/_pages/chente.md

 obscured by colonialism and time.
 Several such dances performed and choreographed by Vicente--including one on the D&iacute;a de Los Muertos in 2019---used the image of the monarch butterfly (Spanish: *mariposa monarca*) to explore this theme.

-# Mariposa and our History as Dance
+# Mariposa and the Dance of Cosmic History

 Around the time that Vicente were discussing *A History of Space and Time*, I was studying a fascinating new galaxy our team had discovered.
 Initially designated Q1603-NB2500 and then Q1603-BLOB1, its name did not capture the exciting nature of the object: this was a galaxy with